makikovaughan/DavidTeam3_Backend/README.md

 contact.html: Contact form

 #### src/frontend/build/JS
-index.js: Main JS file
+index.js: Main JS file<br>
-delete-item.js: Called when the delete button is clicked item-form.js: Called when the submit button is clicked. itemById.js: Called when the search button is clicked. item.js: Declares all instances. update-forms.js: Called when update button is clicked. itemController.js: Manage all CRUD operations.
+delete-item.js: Called when the delete button is clicked. <br>
+item-form.js: Called when the submit button is clicked. <br>
+itemById.js: Called when the search button is clicked.<br>
+item.js: Declares all instances.<br>
+update-forms.js: Called when update button is clicked. <br>
+itemController.js: Manage all CRUD operations.<br>

 ### Back-End
 controller/dto/ItemDto.java - This class is for the Data Transfer Objects used to map the JSON data structure sent and received by the REST controller.